-Host Omar Zenhom is always upbeat and energetic, and his clear passion for creating efficient processes translates into interesting and valuable information entrepreneurs can use to build a better marketing flywheel or improve business operations.
+Host Omar Zenhom is always upbeat and energetic in the podcast, and his clear passion for creating efficient processes translates into interesting and valuable information that entrepreneurs can use to build a better marketing flywheel or improve business operations.

-If business owners are feeling stumped, they can also submit questions for possible inclusion in an upcoming podcast.
+If business owners are feeling stumped, they can also submit questions that could be answered in an upcoming podcast.

-This podcast has featured a long list of engaging experts, and even if they’re not all big names, they’re excellent guests who offer valuable insight.
-This is reflected in the podcast’s wide acclaim, with awards or mentions from outlets like Forbes and Inc. magazine and iTunes.
+This podcast has a long list of engaging experts, and even if they don’t alway have big names, they’re excellent guests who offer valuable insight.
+This is reflected in the podcast’s wide acclaim, with awards or mentions from sites like Forbes, Inc. Magazine, and iTunes.